NACLab/ngc-learn/docs/tutorials/neurocog/fitzhugh_nagumo_cell.md

 ### Simulating a FitzHugh–Nagumo Neuronal Cell

-Given that single-cell dynamical system is set up as above, we can next write some code the `F-N` node and visualize its how its membrane potential and coupled recovery variable evolve with time (specifically over a period of about `200` milliseconds).
+Given that we have a single-cell dynamical system set up as above, we can next write some code for visualizing how the `F-N` node's membrane potential and coupled recovery variable evolve with time (specifically over a period of about `200` milliseconds).
 We will, much as we did with the leaky integrators in prior tutorials, inject an electrical current `j` into the `F-N` cell (this time